kevin211005/Software_For_Embedded_System/Final_project/README.md

 ```bash
 docker run -p80:80 -p8765:8765 -v  $PWD:/source -it klavins/enviro:v1.5 bash
 ```
--The next step: start ENVIRO run
+- The next step: start ENVIRO run
 ```bash
 esm start
 ```
--All enviroment is setted now.
+- All enviroment is setted now.
--Construct this project by
+- Construct this project by
 ```bash
 Make
 ```
--Run this project to local server
+- Run this project to local server
 ```
 enviro
 ```
--Using web browser http://localhost to see the ENVIRO client
+- Using web browser http://localhost to see the ENVIRO client

 ## Challenge
 ## Introduction